São Paulo Museum of Art: The formation of the collection

+Guido Reni and Workshop (Italian, 1575–1642).
+Suicide of Lucretia, 1625–40.

 The main body of the collection was assembled between 1947 and 1960.
 Pietro Maria Bardi, formerly owner of commercial galleries in Milan and Rome, was in charge of searching and selecting the works which should be acquired, while Chateaubriand looked for donors and patrons, trying to tempt potential ones with banquets and lavish ceremonies.

 These methods drew lots of criticism, as was that the museum acquired works of art without the proper corroboration of authenticity.
 This impression was endorsed by the fact that the museum was at the time, just after WWII, one of the major buyers of art in the international market.
 Unlike other institutions, whose acquisitions depended on approval of a curators council, the São Paulo Museum of Art usually acquired its pieces quickly, sometimes by telegram.
 The works of art were generally acquired at Christie's, Marlborough, Sotheby's, Knoedler, Seligman and Wildenstein.

 Francisco Goya (Spanish, 1746–1828).
 Portrait of Cardinal Luis María de Borbón y Vallabriga, c.
 1798/1800.
 Oil on canvas, 200 x 106 cm.

 At the end of the 1960s, Chateaubriand's press conglomerate was facing troubles, with growing debts and competition from Roberto Marinho's media companies.
 The financial difficulties of Diários Associados caused the decline of the museum's financial resources.
 Consequently, the museum then added to its collection through spontaneous donations of artists, companies and private collectors.

 Overview of the collection

 The São Paulo Museum of Art collection is considered the largest and more comprehensive collection of Western art in Latin America.
 Among the 8,000 works of the museum, the collection of European paintings, sculptures, drawings, engravings, and decorative arts stands out.
 Early modern French and Italian schools of painting are broadly represented, forming the main body of the collection, followed by Spanish, Portuguese, Flemish, Dutch, English and German masters.

-The museum also keeps a significant collection of Brazilian art and Brasiliana, which shows the development of Brazilian art from 17th century to the present.
+The museum also keeps a significant collection of Brazilian art and Brasiliana, which shows the development of Brazilian art from the 17th century to the present.
 The museum also possesses important holdings of Latin American art and North American art.

 On a smaller scale, the museum's holdings include representative objects of many periods and distinct non-Western civilizations – such as African and Asian arts – and others which stand out for their technological, archaeological, historic, and artistic relevance, like the select collections of Egyptian, Etruscan, Greek and Roman antiquities, besides other artifacts of Pre-Columbian cultures and medieval European art.